zinzy/zinzy.website-v2/_pages/Diary.md

 ---
 title: "Diary"
-subtitle: "Reflections on life, work, play, and everything in bewtween"
+subtitle: "Reflections on life, work, play, and everything in between"
 layout: diary
 ---